ZacCrumpton/personal-bio-site/README.md

 This project show cases all the knowledge i've gained during my first 6 months at NSS.
 It displays every project so far.
 A project in a project if you will.

 ## Feature List
-- This site shows a (currently not working) navbar.
+- This site shows a navbar that will take the user to different section of the page.

 - upon page load you will see a bio card with basic information about the creator